Places to Visit in Coimbatore Tourist Places Tamil Nadu

 Black Thunder Amusement Park

 Black Thunder Amusement Park is about 40km from Coimbatore on the Ooty Main Road.
-It is one of the important theme parks in Tamil Nadu.
+It is one of the important theme parks in Tamil Nadu South India.
 This park has lot of water sports and amusements.
 Its area is about 65 acres; Black thunder offers us thrilling and adventurous rides.
 It is about 41km from Covai District.

 Parambikulam is an Aliyar multipurpose project, it consists of a series of dams inter connected by tunnels and canals for harnessing water of the Parambikulam, Aliyar, Nirar, Sholiyar etc., lying at various elevations, for irrigation and power generation.
 It is located on the Anamalai range.

 Thiruppur is about 50km from Kovai.
 It is an important textile City in Tamil Nadu.
 Thiruppur is also famous for hosiery products.
 Thiruppur is also famous for Thiruppur Kumaran one of the valiant freedom fighter.
 One of the most popular places for textile and hosiery industry, it has now become the home of exporting products to other countries.

 Forest College Museum is about 3.5km north of the railway station of Coimbatore.
 It is one of the oldest of its kind in the country.
 The College museum is very worth to visit.
 This museum preserves the fossils of plants and animals.
 The museum also has dead specimen of plants and animals of rare variety.

 The government of India started Khadi Gandhi Gallery on July 15, 1970 in Coimbatore.
 This gallery displays pictures of Gandhi right from his birth to his death.
 We can see the interesting collection of rare photographs and all major events in the life of Gandhi.